 - 2.1 Identify benefits offered to all employees.

 - 2.2 Report which of the following benefits are standard for full-time employees of the organization but are not provided to temporary or part-time employees, broken down by significant locations of operation:

-- · Life insurance;
+- Life insurance;

-- · Health care;
+- Health care;

-- · Disability/invalidity coverage;
+- Disability/invalidity coverage;

-- · Parental leave;
+- Parental leave;

 - · Retirement provision;

-- · Stock ownership; and
+- Stock ownership; and

 - Others.

-Report benefits provided to permanent and temporary employees (as opposed to full-time and part-time), on a regional or country basis.
+- 2.3 Standard benefits refer to those typically offered to at least the majority of full-time employees.
+This should not be interpreted as being offered to every single full-time employee of the organization.
+The intention of the Indicator is to disclose what full-time employees can reasonably expect.